 Lights can optionally cast shadows.
 This gives them greater realism (light does not reach occluded areas), but it can incur a bigger performance cost.
 There is a list of generic shadow parameters, each also has a specific function:

-- Enabled: Check to enable shadow mapping in this light.
+Enabled: Check to enable shadow mapping in this light.

-- Bias: When this parameter is too small, self shadowing occurs.
-When too large, shadows separate from the casters.
+Bias: When this parameter is too low, self-shadowing occurs.
+When too high, shadows separate from the casters.
 Tweak to what works best for you.

-- Reverse Cull Faces: Some scenes work better when shadow mapping is rendered with face-culling inverted.
+Reverse Cull Face: Some scenes work better when shadow mapping is rendered with face-culling inverted.

 This is the most common type of light and represents a light source very far away (such as the sun).
 It is also the cheapest light to compute and should be used whenever possible (although it's not the cheapest shadow-map to compute, but more on that later).

 Directional light models an infinite number of parallel light rays covering the whole scene.
-The directional light node is represented by a big arrow, which indicates the direction of the light rays.
-However, the position of the node does not affect the lighting at all, and can be anywhere.
+The directional light node is represented by a big arrow which indicates the direction of the light rays.
+However, the position of the node does not affect the lighting at all and can be anywhere.

-To fix this, a technique named “Parallel Split Shadow Maps” (or PSSM) is used.
+To fix this, a technique named Parallel Split Shadow Maps (PSSM) is used.
 This splits the view frustum in 2 or 4 areas.
-Each area gets it’s own shadow map.
-This allows small, close areas to the viewer to have the same shadow resolution as a huge, far-away area.
+Each area gets its own shadow map.
+This allows small areas close to the viewer to have the same shadow resolution as a huge, far-away area.